beadsland/superl/doc/superl.md

 * [Function Details](#functions)

-Simple style checker for Erlang modules.
+This is the superly good style checker for Erlang modules.